 DEFENSIBLE SPACE: We live on a uniquely fire planet.

-Fire Officials know from decades of research and study that homes burn down because flames find "the little things" on your property and linger there to burn.
-Things like leaves under your wooden deck or in the gutters of your roof.
+Firefighters know from decades of research and study that homes burn down because flames and embers find "the little things" on your property and then linger there to burn: Things like leaves under your wooden deck or in the gutters of your roof.
 Enough small fires on your property without firefighter intervention, your home or plot of woods will burn.